Common Booster Club Frustrations

 Not Understanding the Club’s Job

 Sometimes booster clubs may overstep boundaries with coaches or their role regarding school-sponsored activities.
 Meeting with the school administrators and the team’s coach or sponsor can help ensure that the club provides support all around.
 Clear and precise communication ensures good working relationships.
 Many booster club problems arise from a lack of boundaries and communication.
+Become familiar with the club’s bylaws to learn what the role of the school personnel is and what the role of a board member is.
+Know who has authority to approve expenditures.
+Know what expenditures must be voted on.
+Know who has access to club funds and the club’s bank account.

 Conflict Between Booster Club Members

 Conflicts can arise when committee chairs or executive board members don’t completely understand their roles and responsibilities.
 Confusing policies or lack of best practices may put members at odds with one another, leading to fighting over responsibilities and duties.
 Putting clear operating policies in place can reduce frustrations.
 Strong leadership with defined roles can help mitigate conflict among members.
+It helps to spell out the roles and responsibilities of each board member prior to those members volunteering for the positions.
+You can forward this job description to volunteers prior to election of new board members so that that have time to read it and familiarize themselves with the role.
+Have your new board members meet with the outgoing board member to bring them up to speed on what is required and expected in the role.

 Senior Parents Running the Club

 Incorporate some younger students’ parents into some leadership roles, such as a vice president or committee co-chair, so that the following year’s booster club has some experienced leadership.
+Some club’s have shadow officers such as co-VP and co-Treasurer and co-President, so that the underclassmen parents can be involved closely enough to get a good feel for the position they will be in charge of the next year.